altyon-get/mathPro/README.md

 # MathPro

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is designed to help you to enhance your calculation speed

 ## Available Scripts